-Processing Cotton & Feminine Hygiene Products
+Processing Cotton & Menstrual Products

 Next, the raw cotton material is bleached before eventually becoming a tampon or pad.
 The bleaching process introduces dioxins, extremely toxic chlorine byproducts.
 The EPA explains that dioxins are persistent organic pollutants (POPs), meaning they take a long time to break down once they are in the environment.
 They also readily accumulate in animal (human) tissues and fat.
 Dioxins can cause cancer, reproductive and developmental problems, damage to the immune system, and can interfere with hormones.

-So how about we roll up all of that nasty stuff into a tidy white tampon, and stick it inside our most sensitive lady parts for days on end?!
+So how about we roll up all of that nasty stuff into a tidy white tampon, and stick it inside our most sensitive anatomical parts for days on end?!
 Talk about scary.
 Exposure to harmful substances through the vagina poses a special kind of risk.

 “The vagina is a highly permeable space: Anything we put inside can easily be absorbed through the mucus membrane and then into our bloodstream where it may present a toxic burden to the body.
 Chronic exposure increases our risk of cancer, causes oxidative stress and metabolic changes, and disrupts our endocrine system.”Maggie Ney, N.D via Goop